Chart Color Schemes

 Population growth drivers in Mitchell Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Mitchell Park's population is around 18,190 as of Aug 2025.
-This reflects an increase of 1,674 people since the 2021 Census, which reported a population of 16,516 people.
-The change is inferred from the estimated resident population of 17,820 from the ABS as of June 2024 and an additional 476 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,402 persons per square kilometer.
-Mitchell Park's growth rate of 10.1% since the 2021 census exceeded the SA4 region (5.2%) and the SA3 area, indicating it as a growth leader in the region.
-Population growth was primarily driven by overseas migration, contributing approximately 87.5% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Mitchell Park's population is 18,309 as of November 2025.
+This reflects an increase of 1,793 people, a 10.9% rise since the 2021 Census which reported a population of 16,516.
+The change is inferred from the estimated resident population of 17,822 in June 2024 and an additional 527 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,418 persons per square kilometer, placing Mitchell Park in the upper quartile relative to national locations assessed by AreaSearch.
+Mitchell Park's growth exceeded the SA4 region (5.4%) and the SA3 area, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 87.5% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation from LGA to SA2 levels.
-Future population dynamics anticipate an above median growth, with the area expected to increase by 3,557 persons to 2041 based on latest numbers, marking a total increase of 17.4% over the 17 years.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data.
+Future population dynamics anticipate an above median growth, with Mitchell Park expected to increase by 3,557 persons to 2041, a 16.7% total increase over the 17 years.

 Frequently Asked Questions - Population